caumente/AUDIT/docs/tutorials/BraTS_2024.md

 !!! warning

     The [annotation protocol](https://www.synapse.org/Synapse:syn64153130/wiki/631053) followed in this tutorial was:
-    Label 0: Background, Label 1: Necrotic core, Label 2: Edema, Label 3: Enhancing tumor.
+    Label 0: Background, Label 1: Non-enhancing tumor core, Label 2: surrounding non-enhancing FLAIR hyperintensity, Label 3: Enhancing tumor, Label 4: resection cavity.
 However, we encourage users to check the protocol used in their datasets.

 ---